draxxordev/PersonaStore/Documentation.md

 - This is what the autosave heartbeat calls
 - Dramatically reduces bandwidth on large profiles
 - Prefer over `Save()` for routine autosaving
+- The cost of the integrity hash pass depends on `PersonaStore.IntegrityMode` — see [Integrity Modes](#integrity-modes)

 ---

 #### DataSession:SaveCompressed()

-**NEW** - Saves the entire profile with EncodingService compression.
+Saves the entire profile with EncodingService compression.

 ```lua
 local success = session:SaveCompressed()